 Response: During construction, water loss will occur primarily through evaporation from wetted road surfaces and from curing concrete.
 Because of the dry conditions at the Facility and the relatively low rates of water use and application, it is expected that all water used during construction will be lost within or near the Facility site boundary, primarily through evaporation and infiltration.
 To the extent any water from dust control may drain into the nearby water features via overland sheet flow, such discharges are authorized by and will comply with the terms of the 1200-C Construction Stormwater Permit.
 Because of the cost and time involved in transporting water by tank truck to the work site, water used for road compaction and dust suppression will be applied at the minimum rate needed to perform its function.
-Similarly, water used for sanitary purposes will be treated offsite.
+Similarly, water used for concrete mixing will be applied at the mixing rate required to make concrete.
+Water used for sanitary purposes will be treated offsite.